Arkay-1248/Do-Not-Go-Gentle/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Use this to report bugs with list
+about: Create a report to help us improve
-title: "[BUG]"
+title: ''
 labels: ''
-assignees: Althro
+assignees: ''

 ---

 **Upload your crashlog**

-If you've crashed, upload your crashlog from `C:\Users\UserName\Documents\My Games\Skyrim Special Edition`.
+If you've crashed, upload your crashlog from `C:\Users\Username(unique to your PC)\Documents\My Games\Skyrim Special Edition\SKSE`.
 Reports of crashes that do not include a crashlog will be **ignored and closed.**

 **Required: Modlist.txt**

-You must also include your modlist.txt from `C:AVO\Profiles\Animonculory Visual Overhaul`
+You must also include your modlist.txt from `Ruvaak\profiles\Ruvaak`

 **Describe the bug**
 A clear and concise description of what the bug is.
 Failure to do this will result in the report being **closed and ignored.**